 7. Database Recovery

-The DBA’s responsibility in the event of a server failure or other type of data loss is to restore lost data to the system using existing backups.
+The DBA’s responsibility in the event of a server failure or other type of data loss is to restore lost data to the database management system (DBMS) using existing backups.

 Different types of failures may necessitate different recovery strategies, and a DBA performs his duties while keeping the necessary requirements in mind.
 Furthermore, as technology advances, it becomes crucial for a DBA to backup databases to the cloud.